Battle of Artemisium: Prelude

 Later on that day, a deserter from the Persian fleet, a Greek called Scyllias, swam into the Allied camp.
 He brought bad news for the Allies – whilst most of the Persian fleet was undergoing repairs, the Persians had detached 200 seaworthy ships to sail around the outer coast of Euboea, to block the escape route of the Allied fleet.
 The Persians did not want to attack the Allies yet, because they thought the Allies would simply flee, and so they sought to trap them.
 The Allies resolved to go and meet this detachment, to prevent being trapped, though they planned to leave by nightfall to prevent the Persians becoming aware of their plans.

 The Allies most likely realised that this situation presented them with an opportunity to destroy an isolated part of the Persian fleet.
 Herodotus is not clear on where the Allies planned to meet this detachment, only that they resolved to do so.
-One possibility is that they planned to sail down the Straits of Euboea, and hope that the other Allied ships, patrolling the coast of Attica,[Note 1] followed the Persians as they entered the Straits of Euboea from the south; then the Persians might themselves be caught in a trap.
+One possibility is that they planned to sail down the Straits of Euboea, and hope that the other Allied ships, patrolling the coast of Attica, followed the Persians as they entered the Straits of Euboea from the south; then the Persians might themselves be caught in a trap.
 Alternatively, the Allies may have planned to ambush the detachment as it passed by Artemisium, on its journey from Aphetae.
 Either way, they decided to make a demonstration towards the Persian lines during what remained of the day, to convince the Persians that they were planning to stay at Artemisium.
 Herodotus also suggests that this was an opportunity for them to assess Persian seamanship and tactics.
 The Allies probably waited until late afternoon so that there was little chance of being drawn into a full scale engagement; they did not want to suffer casualties before sailing to meet to the Persian detachment.
 These decisions finally led to the beginning of the battle.

 Chronology

 The exact chronology of the battles of Thermopylae and Artemisium, and their relation to each other is somewhat unclear.
-The chronology below represents an estimated reconstruction of the time-line, following Lazenby and Holland.
+The chronology below represents an estimated reconstruction of the time-line, following Lazenby.